 If you were charging $0.10/word, for example, you can confidently double that.

 Designers and copywriters go hand in hand.

 They are the ones that are going to take your magnificent sales copy and translate it onto an advertisement, squeeze pages, etc.

 Providing a wireframe to designers will ensure that the sales copy remains as untouched as possible during the design phase and when it’s published.

-Similar to my first point about helping clients, wireframes speeds up the designer’s job and increases their likelihood to put in a good word for you.
+Similar to my first point about helping clients, wireframes speed up the designer’s job and increase their likelihood of putting in a good word for you.

 4. You can gauge headline effectiveness easier